 - Marine Mammal Life History and Conservation

-- River Otter Research
+- River Otter Biology and Health

 - M.S., Biology, University of Central Florida

 - Marine mammal stranding investigations and mortality trends